uts-isf/CEREI/README.md

 <div align="center">

-  # RECRNTAzero
+  # CEREI
   ![version](https://img.shields.io/badge/version-1.0-blue) ![License](https://img.shields.io/cran/l/NCC)

 </div>

-**RECRNTAzero** is an open-source Java desktop application designed to model the energy market using spot market charges, network and retailer tariffs, including associated losses for cost-effective renewable energy investments.
+**CEREI** is an open-source Java desktop application designed to model the energy market using spot market charges, network and retailer tariffs, including associated losses for cost-effective renewable energy investments.

-RECRNTAzero presents a number of novelties and advantages:
+CEREI presents a number of novelties and advantages:
 - To help industrial and commercial customers to reduce their energy costs and improve their environmental performance.
 - To help decision-makers within the industrial and commercial organisations to identify cost-effective renewable energy solutions.
 - To support the integration of renewable energy sources into existing power systems, and to facilitate the transition to a more sustainable energy system.

-## Building RECRNTAzero from source code
+## Building CEREI from source code
-Building RECRNTAzero from source code requires technical knowledge of developing java applications.
+Building CEREI from source code requires technical knowledge of developing java applications.
 The following describes the method used to build the version on the tool on the repository, although other methods can be used.
 - Download the source code from the repository.
 - Compile the code.
 - Create a .jar file.